Get

 Just because your dog is licking their paws, even a little more than usual, it doesn’t mean you need to rush them to the vet’s office.
 In fact, a little self-grooming is a perfectly normal and healthy behavior.

-However, if the behavior is new or excessive, we recommend examining the dog thoroughly and contacting your vet.
+However, if the behavior is new or excessive, we recommend examining the dog thoroughly and contacting a vet.
 Check for pain, irritation, or an open wound, and if they’re injured, take them to the vet for assessment and necessary treatment.

 You should also take them to the vet immediately if you see these signs: